vaclav2016/JCGA/README.md

-# CGA / VGA-graphic game framework for Java
+# CGA / VGA - graphic game framework for Java

 Do You remember old MS-DOS games?
 You can write Your own game in modern language - Java!
-This is Java framework for development desktop games in CGA / VGA-style graphic with 320x200 resolution.
+This is Java framework for development desktop games in CGA / VGA - style graphic with 320x200 resolution.

 Framework work via Swing and support: